 Now head across the River Thames on the Millennium Bridge to head over to St Paul’s Cathedral.

 The beautiful interior is filled with monuments to key figures in British history and artworks, including paintings, sculptures, and mosaics.
-If you plan on going inside, you should allow plenty of time to look around.
+If you plan to go inside, please give me plenty of time to explore.

-As we mentioned above, there are plenty of great ways to see the London skyline.
-The Sky Garden is one of the best, and it’s free to visit.
+The Sky Garden is one of the best views of London, and it’s free to visit.

-Located at the top of the Fenchurch Building, nicknamed the Walkie-Talkie, Sky Garden is a lush indoor garden with floor-to-ceiling windows that provide a 360° view of London.
+Located at the top of the Walkie-Talkie, also known as the Fenchurch Building, Sky Garden is a lush indoor garden featuring floor-to-ceiling windows that offer a 360° view of London.

 The views of the Thames stretching off into the distance from the 43rd floor are simply spectacular.